A Quick Guide on How to Get to Munich [2026] + Travel Tips

 Munich has a great number of attractions, both historical and modern, both man-made and natural.
 Numerous cultural monuments of different times have been preserved here; new modern complexes and museums have been built, as well as gardens, parks and one of the largest zoos in Europe.

-There is always something to do in Munich, no matter what.
+There is always something to do in Munich.
 You can always mix historical sightseeing with a trip to the modern BMW Museum, and make a break, when visiting the museums, to go into year-round parks and gardens.
 Of course, people go to Munich not only to see the city, but also to see its famous surroundings such as castles, palaces, natural attractions and amusement parks.

 Marienplatz, or Mary’s Square, is the central square of Munich.
 It is a monument of St. Mary at the center of the square.
 The square is surrounded with the fascinating medieval buildings such as Old Town Hall and New Town Hall.
 The Old Town Hall dates back to the 15th century, and although it was partially destroyed during the Second World War, it was reconstructed and preserved in the Gothic style.
 Today, the building is a Toy Museum, where you can see a collection of toy trains, cars, airplanes, bears, dolls, Barbie dolls and robots.
 I found out detailed information for visiting the museum:

-- The entrance fee is 6 euros for adults and 2 euros for children; the family ticket costs 12 euros
+• The entrance fee is 6 euros for adults and 2 euros for children; family ticket costs 12 euros

 The New Town Hall was constructed in the 19th century, and it is made in the neo-Gothic style.
 There is an observation deck in the tower of the New Town Hall, which offers a romantic view of Marienplatz and the surrounding areas.
 In addition, the building is decorated with a gigantic clock, which presents scenes from the history of Bavaria with various puppet figures.
 To see it with your own eyes, it is enough to be on Marienplatz at 11.12 or 17 o’clock in the afternoon.
 There is some useful information for visiting that I discovered: